Healthcare: Neurology

 Patients are also required to undergo a neuropsychological assessment to gain a better understanding of their baseline thinking skills and psychological state.
 Symptoms of depression or anxiety should be appropriately addressed prior to undergoing brain surgery.
 The presence of cognitive problems, such as dementia, may indicate a patient who is at risk of further cognitive decline after DBS, leading to more disability.
 Furthermore, the presence of dementia produces practical obstacles to achieving optimal outcomes.
 Patients with dementia may have difficulty accurately observing and articulating their symptoms, making adjustment of DBS parameters more difficult.
 Neuropsychological evaluation before surgery also provides an important baseline assessment; in cases where cognitive or emotional problems occur after surgery, the testing can be repeated and compared to preoperative scores to help determine the cause of the problems.
 Lastly, neuropsychological testing may be used to determine a “window of opportunity” when DBS can be safely pursued given the progressive nature of some cognitive problems in PD.

-For Essential tremor
+Essential tremor

 Preoperative assessment of tremor severity by formal scales is usually done so that the neurologist has a baseline against which to measure the response to DBS.
 ET patients are also asked to undergo preoperative neuropsychological assessments for the same reasons as outlined above.

-For Dystonia
+Dystonia

 Preoperative assessments of dystonia symptoms are done for reasons similar to those in ET patients.
 Neuropsychological assessments may also be considered.

-For Tourette syndrome
+Tourette syndrome

 Preoperative video evaluation, tic rating scales, and neuropsychological assessments are obtained before surgery.
-In some cases, a psychiatric evaluation is required.
+In some cases, a psychiatric evaluation is also required.
 These and other factors related to a patient's social or psychological state and support network are considered together in determining if DBS is appropriate.

 Consensus Meeting

-All cases are reviewed at a consensus conference attended by the treating neurologist, neuropsychologist, and neurosurgeon, at which time recommendations are made for or against surgery, and regarding which brain location should be stimulated.
+All cases are reviewed at a consensus conference attended by the treating neurologist, neuropsychologist, and neurosurgeon, at which time recommendations are made for or against surgery, and regarding which brain location should be targeted.

 Follow Up Discussion